rd11490/NBA_Tutorials/finding_endpoints/README.md

 ![Request](screen_shots/copy_url.png)

-Now that you have the API request you can start calling as we show in Part 2
+Now that you have the API request you can start calling the API as we show in Part 2